Henrik Hanssen: Holby City

 Following Serena's bidding, Jac Naylor (Rosie Marcel) tracks Hanssen to Sweden.
 It is revealed that Hanssen disowned his father Anders Lövborg many years ago, due to Anders using data collected by the Nazis in his scientific research, which Hanssen believes was what led to his Jewish mother Elizabet's suicide.
 Hanssen then finds out that Elizabet wanted Anders to use the data so that her brother's death in the Holocaust wouldn't be pointless, and that the true reason she committed suicide was because she thought Anders was dead after his disappearance and she couldn't live without him.
 Now knowing the truth, Hanssen forgives his father and reunites with Anders on his deathbed.
 Hanssen agrees to return to Holby, to Serena's anguish, and quiets the board by making Serena his deputy.

-Hanssen becomes close to F1 Tara Lo (Jing Lusi) when he discovers she is practising with a brain tumour, he warns her that if any growth occurs in the tumour she will stop practising with immediate effect, Tara later begins to notice signs of growth but keeps it a secret.
+Hanssen becomes close to F1 Tara Lo (Jing Lusi).
+When he discovers that she is practising with a brain tumour, he warns her that, if any growth occurs in the tumour, she will have to stop practising with immediate effect; Tara later begins to notice signs of growth but keeps it a secret.
 Hanssen organises CT scans to which she refuses to go to but later her boyfriend Oliver Valentine (James Anderson) finds a recent CT she had and informs Hanssen who tries to pull her out of theatre.
 Later he shows her the scan which confirms a 20% growth and with the support of Hanssen, Tara agrees to surgery to remove a large amount of the tumour but following complications in theatre she is pronounced brain-stem dead leaving Hanssen deeply upset.

 Hanssen mellows as he returns to the more hands on side of medicine, spending more time treating patients on the wards and developing his working relationships with colleagues.
 Hanssen departs Holby General quietly after turning over the role of CEO to Serena.
 Hanssen returns to Sweden where he reconciles with Maja Johansson (Pia Halvorsen), his former partner, and finally meets his son, Fredrik, and his newborn grandson.

 Over twenty months later, Hanssen's successor Guy Self (John Michie) steps down from the position and orchestrates a plan to bring in a new CEO who will persuade the board to fund his vision of a new neurology centre.
 Realising that Guy is manipulating both her and the board for his own ends, Serena takes action and makes a call to Hanssen who ultimately decides to return to Holby and takes the vacant CEO position.
 A rivalry develops between Hanssen and Guy, while he also shows his disdain towards Dominic Copeland (David Ames).
 Hanssen agrees to dress up as Santa so the children at the hospital are not let down after the hired Santa does not show up.